 MFA in Writing

-Michener Fellows enroll in three courses (9 hours) each fall and spring semester.
-(There are no summer classes.)
-The 54-hour degree plan includes workshops and “studies” courses in both fields, flexible electives, and a 3rd-year thesis in the primary field of concentration.
+Michener Fellows enroll in three courses, totaling nine hours, each Fall and Spring semester.
+There are no summer classes.
+The 54-hour degree plan includes workshops and studies or seminar courses in the primary and secondary genre(s), a range of electives, and a third-year thesis in the primary genre.

 Fields of Concentration